KuyaJasper/DogApp/readme.md

-started this app for practice fetching calls and a simple vanilla javascript app with a dog api
+Created this application for fun practice.

+### Methods Used

+Using vanilla CSS and Javascript, I created an async await function fetch call to a server side api, to render a picture dynamically.

 ## Sources
 [Dog API](https://dog.ceo/dog-api/)